 These two come standard on most phones, although you can download apps that have fancier versions of both.
 Just like old-fashioned stopwatches and interval timers, these track the total time of your exercise session, and can divided it up into “splits” if you want to know how fast you’re running each mile, half-mile, or whatever segment you choose.
 These apps are simple but spare you the trouble of carrying around a stopwatch, which is a definite plus.

 While technically not an app, this website is too good not to include on the list.
-This website is a great place to track your results from every race you participate in.
+Athlinks is a great place to track your results fr races you’ve participated in.
 These guys track your placement in the race, overall and by age group, as well as your pace for each race and what your PR (Personal Record) is for each distance.